manish1696/Linear_Regression/README.md

 - pandas - version 2.0.3
 - matplotlib - version 3.7.2
 - seaborn - version 0.12.2
+- sklearn - version 1.2.1
+- statsmodels - version 0.13.5

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
 - This project was given to us as an assignment from upgrad
-- References are matplotlib and seaborn documentations
+- References are matplotlib,seaborn and sklearn documentations